Description of the National Register of Electors

-Created in 1997, the National Register of Electors (the Register) is a permanent, continually-updated database of Canadians who are qualified to vote in federal elections and referendums.
-It contains the name, address, gender and date of birth of each elector, as well as a unique identifier to help track changes to the elector's record.
-Elections Canada uses the information in the Register to create lists of electors (voters lists) at the beginning of federal elections and referendums.
+Created in 1997, the National Register of Electors (the Register) is a permanent, continually updated database of Canadians who are qualified to vote in federal elections and referendums.
+It contains the name, address, gender and date of birth of each elector along with a unique identifier to help track changes to the elector's registration record.
+Elections Canada uses the information in the Register to create lists of electors at the beginning of federal elections and referendums.

-If they choose, Canadians may opt out of the National Register of Electors.
-They do not lose their right to vote.
+Canadians may opt out of the National Register of Electors.
+They do not lose their right to vote, if they do so.

 Benefits of the National Register of Electors

-An accurate list of electors is the cornerstone of any democracy, and the Register helps provide this.
+An accurate list of electors is the cornerstone of any democracy, and the Register helps to establish the list.

-The Register makes it easy for eligible electors to register and to have their information kept current.
-Electors who have registered once do not have to register again for every election, and at the start of an election they will automatically be sent a voter information card to advise them when and where to vote in their electoral district.
-In addition, the Register allows Elections Canada and other electoral agencies to improve the accuracy of registrations while saving taxpayer money, thanks to data-sharing agreements.
+The Register makes it easy for eligible electors to register and have their information kept up to date.
+Electors who have registered once do not have to register again for every election.
+At the start of an election, they will automatically be sent a voter information card telling them when, where and the ways to vote in their electoral district.
+In addition, thanks to data-sharing agreements, the Register allows Elections Canada and other electoral agencies to improve the quality of registrations while saving taxpayer money.

 Maintaining the National Register of Electors

-The Register contains records for approximately 26 million Canadians aged 18 and older who are qualified to vote.
+The Register contains records for over 28 million Canadians who are at least 18 years old and qualified to vote.

-Approximately 14% of elector information changes every year—those turning 18 and new Canadian citizens can be added to the Register, the names of deceased electors are removed, and electors who move have their addresses updated.
+Approximately 12% of elector information changes every year: electors turning 18 and new Canadian citizens can be added to the Register, the names of deceased electors are removed, and electors who move have their addresses updated.

 Coverage of the National Register of Electors

-Information sources that update the National Register of Electors
+Information sources that help maintain the National Register of Electors

-The Register is updated continually with information from these sources:
+The Register is updated regularly using information from these sources:

 - Canada Revenue Agency

-- For people who tick the "Yes" boxes in the Elections Canada section of their federal income tax form, which asks if they have Canadian citizenship and agree to share their name, date of birth and address to update the Register
+- For people who check "Yes" in the Elections Canada section on their federal income tax form to state that they have Canadian citizenship and agree to share their name, date of birth and address

 - Immigration, Refugees and Citizenship Canada